 Rebecca brings to PCC Farmland Trust years of management experience in the social sector with both nonprofit and government organizations.
 Starting her career with an undergraduate degree in Environmental Design and Planning, Rebecca’s career has spanned many causes: grassroots-led neighborhood planning, affordable housing, urban community gardening, and economic development in dis-invested communities.
 It is her long-standing enthusiasm for the Farmland Trust’s mission that guides her work leading the organization’s staff and volunteers to fulfill our lasting role in the movement, toward preserving and expanding organic agriculture in Washington State.
 Send Rebecca an email

-Melissa Campbell, Conservation Director
+Melissa Campbell, Associate Director

 Kristin Vogel, Communications Manager

 After completing a B.A. in English at the University of Minnesota, Kristin embarked on a multi-year, cross-country exploration of farm and food issues, experiential education and social justice –including time spent teaching school children on a biodynamic dairy farm in upstate New York.
 In 2005, Kristin moved to Seattle to complete a M.A. in Environment & Community at Antioch University, with a concentration in social and environmental change via experiential education.
 She joined the Farmland Trust in 2007, working in a variety of capacities, and is now Communications Manager, overseeing the Trust’s website, e-newsletter, communications materials, and other projects.
 Besides the many varied and high-minded reasons to save local organic farmland forever, Kristin is especially fond of the simple adage coined by the American Farmland Trust: “No farms, No food.”
 Send Kristin an email.